ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Then I researched on the web and found that mimic famous model could realize better precision.

-I decided to mimic VGG16 network which is much deeper model than LeNet.
+I decided to mimic VGG16 network which is much deeper model than LeNet but not so deep as current state-of-the-art networks which require much more computing power.

-I designed a network which is a deep but basic network without techniques such as dropout or multi-scale and trained it for several hundreds epochs.
+I designed a network which is a deeper but basic network without techniques such as dropout or multi-scale and trained it for several hundreds epochs.

-Then I found that it
+Then I found that it realizes an accuracy high enough to pass this project.

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I tried to implement gradual decreasing learning rate with tf.train.exponential_decay() to realize faster convergence and higher accuracy, however, with the function, the learning fails with bad accuracy.

 ###Test a Model on New Images